 Problems can come in all shapes and sizes.
 Sometimes there might be accidents or issues with the team itself, like someone spontaneously missing work due to a family problem.
 Other times it might be one of those difficult challenges life throws at us, like a sudden COVID-19 outbreak or dangerous inclement weather.
 Something as simple as the vendor sending the wrong paint can influence the project budget or timeline, and these things do happen every once in a while.

 Even though problems can arise like this, that shouldn’t mean that your entire remodel is compromised.
-A solutions-based team that works with a general contractor will be aware of these potential challenges and have clearly defined solutions that can help you to recover as quickly as possible.
+A solutions-based team that works with a general contractor like us will be aware of these potential challenges and have clearly defined solutions that can help you to recover as quickly as possible.
 No licensed contractors have a magic wand that will fix everything as far as we know (but we would certainly appreciate one!), but solutions-based and reputable contractors can seem like magic when they really get going.
 We aim to offer clear and efficient solutions that will help keep things moving right along and offer a solution that you are happy with.

 There are a variety of different parameters that can affect the timeline and payment schedule.
 When your team fixes something, they likely won’t have an unlimited budget or several years to get the job done.
 This is where efficiency and strategy come together to ensure that no matter what challenges pop up, your team can navigate them without compromising the integrity of the original plan.